Employees Doubt Competency Mapping Efforts – How Can We Rebuild Trust and Cooperation?

 Hi Friends,

-In our organization, we had conducted individual development plan even before competencies were mapped.
-Now the good wisdom has dawned on the orgn and we are embarking on massive exercise to map individual competencies.
-But the people are not cooperating.
-They say that since no action was taken on IDP feedback, competency mapping exercise is also a farce.
+In our organization, we had conducted individual development plans even before competencies were mapped.
+Now, the good wisdom has dawned on the organization, and we are embarking on a massive exercise to map individual competencies.
+However, the people are not cooperating.
+They say that since no action was taken on the IDP feedback, the competency mapping exercise is also a farce.

-Can someone suggest as how to handle this situation.
+Can someone suggest how to handle this situation?

 Regards,